 The minutes of the advisory body shall be kept by the clerk or staff liaison and shall be recorded in a file kept for that purpose, with a record of each particular type of business transacted by the advisory body set off in paragraphs with subheadings.
 The clerk or staff liaison shall be required to make a record only of such business as was actually passed by a vote of the advisory body and shall not be required to make a verbatim transcript of the proceedings.
-A record shall be made of the names of persons addressing the advisory body, the title of the subject to which their remarks related, and whether they spoke in support of or in opposition to such matter.
+A record shall be made of the names of persons addressing the advisory body, if provided.